-- Trustees have an annual budget allocation of \$2,500 for attendance at relevant professional development opportunities.
-Unspent professional development funds can be carried over to the next year until the end of the elected term of office.
+- 1. Trustees annual budget allocation of \$2,500 is for attendance at relevant professional development opportunities.
+Unspent professional development funds can be carried over to the next year for a maximum annual balance of \$5,000.
 Attendance at British Columbia School Trustees Association Annual General Meetings is reimbursed under a separate budget line - 2.
 District staff will make Trustees aware of learning opportunities available to assist with their professional learning planning.
 From time to time, group activities with the Board may be recommended. - 3.
 Regarding learning experiences such as seminars, conferences and workshops, Trustees will advise the Board in advance of their intentions, prior to making any commitments. - 4.
 Publications related to a Trustee's duties can be reimbursed from a Trustee's professional learning budget. - 5.
 Reimbursement will be made in accordance with the Trustee Expense Policy.